-How to Install Firefox on Raspberry Pi? (latest version)
+How to Install Firefox on Raspberry Pi?
+(Latest Version)

 If you’re looking to quickly progress on Raspberry Pi, you can check out my e-book here.
 It’s a 30-day challenge where you learn one new thing every day until you become a Raspberry Pi expert.
 The first third of the book teaches you the basics, but the following chapters include projects you can try on your own.

-What is Firefox ESR?
+What Is Firefox ESR?

-ESR stands for “Extended Support Release”.
+Firefox ESR stands for “Extended Support Release.”

 If you are lost in all these new words and abbreviations, request my free Raspberry Pi glossary here (PDF format)!